Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

     distribution model under a variety of global climate models, including contemporary climate ("current") and ensemble forecast climate models (this is referred to in scripts as the "distribution" step)
+    3. Combine predicted distributions for each species into a consensus distribution for each global climate model (this is referred to as the "consensus" step)
-    3. Combine predicted distributions of each _insect_ species with the predictions for all of its respective host plants to create a single raster with distributional information (see documentation in functions/overlap_raster.R for interpretations of values in those rasters) (referred to as the "overlap" step)
+    3. Combine predicted consensus distributions of each _insect_ species with the consensus predictions for all of its respective host plants to create a single raster with distributional information (see documentation in functions/overlap_raster.R for interpretations of values in those rasters) (referred to as the "overlap" step)
 4. Synthesizing results of single-species analyses